kckuei/odin-calculator/README.md

 The psuedo roughly goes as follows:
 1. If a `number` (0-9) is clicked when there is a number in the stash and a operator is loaded
    1. If this is the first number entry after operator loading, clear the screen
-   2. Take the number input as usual
+   2. Add the number input to the display bussiness as usual
 2. If `=` is clicked (and there is a number in stash and the operator is loaded)
    1. Evaluate the loaded operator with the stashed number and display number
    2. Update the display with the evaluation